 Handing out business cards is one thing; getting clients to keep them is a bit trickier.
 If you want people to hold on to your cards, you have to either make the designs unique or find ways to increase the cards’ usability.

 Increasing a business card’s usability means designing cards that can serve another purpose other than providing your contact information.
-You can do this by providing details the recipient might find interesting, incorporating elements that can help make information storage faster and easier, or by using designs or materials that can make your business cards function as tools.
+You can do this by providing details the recipient might find interesting, incorporating elements that can help make information storage faster and easier, or using designs or materials to make your business cards function as tools.

 Below are some examples: